debeshghorui/EcoNirvana/README.md

-# EcoRecycle - E-Waste Recycling Website
+# EcoNirvana - E-Waste Recycling Website

 A modern, responsive website for an e-waste recycling company built with Next.js 15 and TailwindCSS.